 PerfectPower: PerfectPower iOS 6.1 – Yoann’s iPhone 14

-Dyno: Soft-Engine SuperCar 1200 4×4 synchro of MC-R Performance Normandie (= PerfectPower Lab Rolling Road)
+Dyno: Soft-Engine SuperCar 1200 4×4 synchro of MC-R Performance Normandie (= Yoann’s Rolling Road = PerfectPower Lab Rolling Road)

 PerfectPower (A) measurement conditions: